 Arlington Heights is a higher-end suburb, making it a desirable place to live.
 Although the cost of living is higher than in many other cities and Illinois areas, the cost is offset by the low crime rate and excellent schools.

 - The total crime rate is 31% less than the rest of the state

 - Violent crimes are 76% lower when compared to the entire state

-- High school graduation rate is 93%, 11% higher than the state average
+- The high school graduation rate is 93%, 11% higher than the state average

 - Student ratios are 13:1, 24% lower than the state average

 Most of the households that live in Arlington Heights are families with small children.
-The 2000 census showed that 99% of the households in Arlington Heights had children under the age of 18.
-It is a strong family community, making it a great place to raise children in the Chicago area.Healthcare For The Sick And Injured
+The 2010 census showed that 99% of the households in Arlington Heights had children under 18 years old.

 Arlington Heights has two major hospitals in the area to serve the over 30,000 families in its community.